NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Opponent can sub after Chouji removes his hands from the opponent
   - Carries forward on capture
   - Activates if blocked (Ukon)
-- 8B to 8B(B) transition is slightly slower
-- 8B(A) is 8A
-- 8B(B) ends three frames sooner
-- RB ends sooner
 - A5A is hittable after Chouji throws the opponent
-- 6A
-  - Links into the final hit better
-  - Ending hits twice
-  - The first is a bounce and second hit is a hard knockdown
-  - Knockbacks cleaned up to not be as severe
-- 4A
-  - Counter window improved
-  - Can be activated from all sides
-- Act4A
-  - Is unblockable and unsubbable
-  - Light adjustment to size
-  - Damage increase 20 to 25
-- 2B starts high crush 2 frames sooner and ends 8 frames later
-- 2A
-  - Maxes out strength (1.5x) at 6 chips from 13
-  - Builds 1/16th of a bar of meter
 - A8A is hittable after Chouji gets off the opponent
-- RA
-  - Size adjusted
-  - Hitbox duration better matches animation
-  - Pushes on block
 - JA
   - Does increased guard damage
   - Falls faster